python/cpython/Doc/reference/simple_stmts.rst

    augop: "+=" | "-=" | "*=" | "/=" | "//=" | "%=" | "**="
         : | ">>=" | "<<=" | "&=" | "^=" | "|="

-(See section :ref:`primaries` for the syntax definitions for the last three symbols.)
+(See section :ref:`primaries` for the syntax definitions of the last three symbols.)

 An augmented assignment evaluates the target (which, unlike normal assignment